ElmoDFGD/ElmoRim/README.md

 ElmoRim uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962) as the alternate start mod.
 * In order to start chargen hit *Enter* after loading in.
 If the player character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
 This is an issue with DAR Cacheing.
 * Once finished with chargen, open up the *Skyrim Unbound* MCM menu and customize Standing Stone, whether or not the player is a vampire/werewolf, equipment, spells and starting location.
-It is possible to choose whether or not the player is the Dragonborn and, if they are not, whether or not they are able to use shouts.
+  - It is possible to choose whether or not the player is the Dragonborn and, if they are not, whether or not they are able to use shouts.
 * Once finished, hit Enter again and choose *Continue*.

-#### ElmoRim Lite Survival
+#### ElmoRim Lite Needs
 Elmorim comes with a unique setup for survival elements, seamlessly integrated into the general gameplay.

-* *Sleep*: The mod [Incremental Injuries](https://www.nexusmods.com/skyrimspecialedition/mods/55114) introduces the need to sleep organically by reducing max Magicka/Health/Stamina as they are spent.
+**Sleep**: The mod [Incremental Injuries](https://www.nexusmods.com/skyrimspecialedition/mods/55114) introduces the need to sleep organically by reducing max Magicka/Health/Stamina as they are spent.
 They are restored by sleeping 6+ hours in-game.

-    >By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which increases max Magicka/Health/Stamina by a small amount each time the player sleeps.
-The attributes increase proportionally to how much they were reduced before sleeping. **Selecting an attribute upon levelling up will now only increase that attribute by one point.**
+  >By default, ElmoRim also uses the mods [Incremental Gains](https://www.nexusmods.com/skyrimspecialedition/mods/67270) & [Hardcore Level Up - Incremental Gains Addon](https://www.nexusmods.com/skyrimspecialedition/mods/72741) which increase max Magicka/Health/Stamina by a small amount each time the player sleeps.
+The attributes increase proportionally to how much they were reduced before sleeping.
+  >
+  >*Selecting an attribute upon levelling up will now only increase that attribute by one point.*
+  >
   >These two mods can be disabled if the vanilla system is preferred.

-* *Eating/Drinking*: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to make them give long lasting passive regeneration buffs.
+**Eat/Drink**: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to make them give long lasting passive regeneration buffs.
 The buffs are very well balanced and incentivize eating and drinking regularly without making the buffs OP.

-* *Cold*: The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation and increase immersion.
+**Cold**: The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation and increase immersion.
 Other Sunhelm mechanics are disabled.

-* *Camping*: [Camping Lite](https://www.nexusmods.com/skyrimspecialedition/mods/2370) is a lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.
+**Camping**: [Camping Lite](https://www.nexusmods.com/skyrimspecialedition/mods/2370) is a lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.

+**Carry Weight**: ElmoRim limits the player to 150 points of carry capacity.
+The only way to increase this limit is through perks or crafting a [Simple Leather Backpack](https://www.nexusmods.com/skyrimspecialedition/mods/42455).
+Be wary though, while backpacks help fit that final piece of sliced cheese into the players inventory, they also come with a [Backpack Penalty](https://www.nexusmods.com/skyrimspecialedition/mods/57206).
+This penalty heavily reduces stamina regeneration in combat. *In essence, backpacks are meant to carry loot out of dungeons - not into them.*

 #### Experience
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes how levelling works in Skyrim.
 Instead of player level being tied to skill level, experience is now earned through completing quests, discovering new locations and killing enemies.

 #### Simplest Horses
 The best mod for horse management in Skyrim.
-[Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) gives the player the ability to have the horse follow/wait and stash items with a single button.
+[Simplest Horses](https://www.nexusmods.com/skyrimspecialedition/mods/54225) gives the player the ability to have the horse follow,wait and stash items with a single button.
 If the crosshair is aimed at the horse, pressing the button opens the horses inventory.
 Otherwise it triggers the horse whistle, telling the horse to wait/follow.
 ### MCM Customization
 Almost all of ElmoRim's MCM menus are pre-configured.
 This section outlines the few mandatory manual tweaks that are required and lists a few optional ones.
 #### Mandatory

+##### SunHelm
-*SunHelm*: Disable powers under *General>Enable/Disable powers*.
+Disable powers under *General>Enable/Disable powers*.
 Only Sunhelms Cold system is enabled as part of the ElmoRim Lite Survival setup.

+##### Valravn
-*Valravn*: Disable (or set to 0) everything except *Attacks of Opportunity* and *Bow Stamina Cost*.
+ Disable (or set to 0) everything except *Attacks of Opportunity* and *Bow Stamina Cost*.

+##### Incremental Gains
-*Incremental Gains*: Set Soft Cap Base to 125.
+Set Soft Cap Base to 125.

 #### Optional
-*Skyrim Unbound*
+##### Skyrim Unbound
 Dragons are set to appear after 7 to 21 days by default.
 They will appear at word walls before appearing in the wild.
 They can be configured to spawn faster/slower/instantly or spawn based on level instead.

- *Better Third Person Selection*
+##### Better Third Person Selection
 Enable/disable the filters that prevent the player from accidentally stealing items when trying to interact with the world.

- *Favourite Howls Menu*
+##### Favourite Howls Menu
 Customize which powers will be in the favorites menu (for werewolves).

- *Hide Your Quests*
-  Allows filtering quests from the journal (not useful on startup, obviously).

- *Improved Alternate Conversation Camera*
+##### Improved Alternate Conversation Camera
 Tweak the dialogue camera.
 Notable settings include *Switch Target* (for Witcher-Style Dialogue Camera), *Force Third/First Person* and *Camera Offsets*.

- *Optimal Potion Hotkey*
+##### Optimal Potion Hotkey
 Customize *Health potion hotkey* (Default: `H`).
 Add a hotkey for stamina/magicka potions.

-*Simplest Horses*
+##### Simplest Horses
 Customize *Horse Control hotkey*(Default: `V`).

-*SmoothCam*
+##### SmoothCam*
 By default the list uses [Adventurer's Preset](https://www.nexusmods.com/skyrimspecialedition/mods/59997).

-*Survival Control Panel*
+Feel free to download and install other presets.

+##### Survival Control Panel
-Optionally disable *Sleep to level up*.
+Enable/disable *Sleep to level up*.

-*True Directional Movement*
+##### True Directional Movement*
 Customize *Target Lock* keybind here (Default `MB4`).

-*Valhalla Combat*
+##### Valhalla Combat
 The core of the combat balance in the list.
   * Stamina: The settings here have been configured for what has been determined to be the most balanced gameplay.
 Feel free to tweak them.
   * Timed Block: Enable or disable the *Tackle* mechanic (Default: `Disabled`).